iagon-tech/proof-of-burn-cardano/docs/cardano-testing.md

 faced such issues and save this output to tests.
 So we have two of them:

 * `prop_BurnValidatingInEmulatorIsWorks` -- checks that `ValidateBurn` correctly
-  work in the testing model.
+  works in the testing model.
 * `prop_GetObservableStateDon'tBreakEmulator` -- we seem to have encountered a
   bug in the Plutus emulator, and here we check that our test model bypasses it.